-Image: The "Tail of the Whale" The world's only natural island green at the Pacifico golf course at Four Seasons, Punta Mita, Riviera Nayarit, Mexico.
+Image: The "Tail of the Whale" The world's only natural island green at the Signature Jack Nicklaus Course "Pacifico" at Four Seasons, Punta Mita, Riviera Nayarit, Mexico.

 The debut of Golf Kitchen, a brilliantly designed food, drink and golf event, was not only sensational but also an overwhelming success that earned it a place on the annual Punta Mita calendar.
 The April celebration presented in collaboration with Golf Kitchen Magazine transcended the game from on course play to include a golf club kitchen focus of deliciously creative cuisine.
 Showcased was a dazzling display of artistry from a star studded lineup of innovative and talented international guest and resident chefs.
 Coming together to share their imaginative culinary talents resulted in an off the chart, melt-in-your-mouth profusion of tasty dishes.

 "Golf Kitchen is a unique, one-of-a-kind event focusing on chefs from some of the world's most prestigious golf clubs, many of whom also play golf.
 It is a welcome addition to the menu of events in Punta Mita,” shared Carl Emberson, Punta Mita Director of Marketing and Operations.

 A passion for golf, food, drink and ambiance flourished during the event at beach clubs, restaurants and the golf club where breakfasts, a brunch, lunches and dinners were savored.
 Participating residents and guests took their places as players, competitors, chefs and diners to appreciate and enjoy a four day party at this paradise of splendor that some call home and others a favorite tropical place to visit.
 Golf Kitchen is likely to become a most anticipated food and golf event each year.